Faith leaders to U.S. authorities: Migrants have international right to U.S. asylum

 "We can do better.
 Our sacred texts tell us to tear down walls, to welcome the immigrant and to treat everyone as if they are God's children,” said Rev. Dr. Liz Theoharis as she walked in the procession, holding a sign that read “El Amor No Conoce Fronteras,” Spanish for love knows no borders.

 At the procession to the San Diego-Tijuana border, religious demonstrators were stopped by border patrol agents.
-At least one person was arrested, according to AFSC.
+According to AFSC, authorities at the border arrested 30 faith leaders.

-As the demonstrations continued, the demonstrator kneeled in front of border agents to bless the migrants in the caravan while singing a choir that went “we will walk with you, and sing your spirit home.”
+As the demonstrations continued, demonstrators kneeled in front of border agents to bless the migrants in the caravan while singing a choir that went “we will walk with you, and sing your spirit home.”

 In Tijuana, many migrants have waited numerous weeks for a chance to file an asylum claim at a U.S. port of entry.